 When you get off the bus do not touch your card or device on the reader again or you may be charged for another bus journey.

 Contactless is only available for individual travel.
 If you're travelling with other people, each person must have their own contactless card.
 You can't share the same contactless card to pay for travel.

 If you wish to use your contactless card for yourself, but also want to pay for another person, you can still buy their ticket using cash, our mTicket app or Swift Pay As You Go.

-Your first single contactless payment on any National Express West Midlands service will cost £2.40.
-Your second single contactless payment will then vary depending on the journey you make.
-To put things simply, if you travel before 9.30 Monday to Friday, the most you will pay for all of your travel that day is £4.60!
-If you ony travel after 9.30 Monday to Friday, or any time on a Saturday, Sunday or Bank Holiday, the most you will pay for your travel in one day is £4.00.
+This means that your first single contactless payment on any National Express West Midlands service will cost £2.30.
+Your second contactless payment will then vary depending on the journey you make.
+To put things simply, if you travel before 9.30am Monday - Friday, the most you'll pay for your travel that day is £4.50!
+If you ony travel after 9.30am Monday - Friday, at any time on a Saturday, Sunday or on a Bank Holiday, then the most you will pay for your travel in one day is £3.90.

-But you just need to do the travelling and we'll do the maths.
-And we'll make sure we charge you the cheapest price you can pay for the journeys you've made.
+You do the travelling, we'll do the maths, and we'll make sure we charge you the cheapest price you can pay for the journeys you've made.
 It's that simple!

-If you are using Apple Pay or Android Pay on a mobile, the screen on your device will say that each trip is costing £2.40.
-Only your first trip will actually cost £2.40 and our clever systems ensure that you never pay more than the cost of a daysaver in total for the day.
+If you're using Apple Pay or Android Pay on a mobile, the screen on your device will advise that each trip is costing £2.30.
+Only your first trip will cost £2.30, our clever systems will ensure that you never pay more than the cost of a contactless daysaver for the day.

 Much like travelling in London, to keep things as simple & quick as possible you WILL NOT receive a paper ticket or receipt for your contactless payment.